rafaelcgon/PC/README.md

 # PC
 Python scripts to perform polynomial chaos expansion in multi-dimensional problems.
   - The expansion coefficients are computed by tensor product.
-  - 3 orthogonal polynomial basis functions available: Legendre, for uniform input distributions; Hermit, for Gaussian distributions; and Jacobi, for beta distributions.
+  - 4 orthogonal polynomial basis functions available: Legendre, for uniform input distributions; Hermit, for Gaussian distributions; Jacobi, for beta distributions; and Laguerre, for gamma distributions.

 The polynomial chaos expansion is an uncertainty quantification methodology in which the response of model outputs to uncertin input parameters is established by spectral projection with orthogonal polynomial basis functions.